rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

   least one rule.

 - **rule (6 - 12)**: These lines contain a rule that drives the policy.
-A rule may contain  a ``local`` and a ``remote`` section.
+A rule can contain  a ``local`` and a ``remote`` section.
 Both ``local`` and ``remote`` sections are optional (in this case, you don't need a ``remote``), but you must have at least one rule with a ``local`` section.

   It's important to note that things are local or remote from the perspective of Rackspace Identity.
-For example, the ``local`` section contains statements about the user within Rackspace Identity (the local user).
-The remote section contains statements about the user as it's presented by the |idp| (the remote user).
+For example, the ``local`` section has statements about the user within Rackspace Identity, which is a local user.
+The remote section has statements about the user as it's presented by the |idp|, which is a remote user.

-  Lines 7 - 12 describe what the local user should look like.
-In other words, they describe the attributes of the local user.
+  Lines 7 through 12 describe describe the attributes of the local user.
 Here, you specify each of the required identity attributes and describe how you can obtain them from an XPath.

 Using XPath in the mapping policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Something that looks like the following structure contains the XPaths
+Something that looks like the following structure has the XPaths
 in the mapping policy:

  ``{Pts()}``

-This is an
+This is an XPath substitution.
-XPath substitution.
 Various types of substitutions are in the
-mapping policy language, each of which is encapsulated by curly braces
+mapping policy language, each of which are in curly braces
 ``{}``.
 Substitutions are only allowed in the local part of the
 mapping policy.
 They help set values for local attributes because they
-are always replaced (or substituted) by other content.
-For
+are always replaced or substituted by other content.
+For XPath substitution,
-XPath substitution, the result of the XPath
-within the parenthesis, when executed against the SAML assertion, replaces
+the result of the XPath within the parenthesis, when executed against the SAML
-the value.
+assertion, replaces the value.

 .. note::
    Spaces matter in a substitution.
 For correct interpretation, use
    no spaces between the prologue of the substitution denoted as ``{Pts(``
    and the epilogue of the substitution denoted as ``)}``.

 .. include:: tables/pts.rst

-Note that the XPath substitution refers to elements in
+The XPath substitution refers to elements in
 certain namespaces (``saml2p``, ``saml2``).
 These namespace prefixes,
 which are common to SAML, are always predefined.
 The following table
 describes how namespace prefixes are mapped by default: